UTheCat/jumpvalley/README.md

 ### Running Godot and this repository's project file

-Open your copy of this repository's ```project.godot``` file in the version of Godot specified in the prerequisites.
+Open your copy of this repository's ```project.godot``` file in the version of Godot specified in the prerequisites above.

 In order to run the project, there's a play button near the top-right corner of the window.
 Click it to run the project.